yzhang-aos/yzhang-aos.github.io/_pages/about.md

 Full of uncertainty and disorder, the Earth’s climate system is a unique subject in complex systems science.
 Reducing complex phenomena to simple laws is fascinating to me as a scientist.

-Yet, climate science also involves a practical mission -- to better prepare societies worldwide for the impact of climate change.
+Climate science also serves a more practical mission -- to better prepare societies worldwide for the impact of climate change.
 Accurately predicting future changes in climate and extreme weather requires a fundamental understanding of underlying physical mechanisms.

 I am interested in advancing fundamental understanding of atmospheric dynamics and the interaction between dynamics, thermodynamics, and radiative transfer.
-In general, I follow a research path that encompasses understanding the underlying physics, developing analytical theories, and testing these theories against observational datasets and numerical simulations.
+I follow a research path that integrates understanding the underlying physics, developing analytical theories, and testing these theories against observational datasets and numerical simulations.